facebookarchive/caffe2/_docs/getting-started/mac.md

 make install
 ```

-The flag `CMAKE_PREFIX_PATH` tells Cmake to look for packages in your conda environment before looking in system install locations (like `/usr/local`); you almost certainly want to set this flag. `CMAKE_INSTALL_PREFIX` tells Cmake where to install Caffe2 binaries such as `libcaffe2.dylib` after Caffe2 has been successfully built; the default is `/usr/local`.
+The flag `CMAKE_PREFIX_PATH` tells Cmake to look for packages in your conda environment before looking in system install locations (like `/usr/local`); you almost certainly want to set this flag, since `conda install` installs into the activated conda environment. `CMAKE_INSTALL_PREFIX` tells Cmake where to install Caffe2 binaries such as `libcaffe2.dylib` after Caffe2 has been successfully built; the default is `/usr/local` (which probably isn't what you want).

 If you do this, know that Cmake will cache things in this build folder, so you may want to remove it before rebuilding.